GravityKit/GravityView/readme.txt

 * Fixed: Edit entry on products with calculations voided labels and quantities.
 * Fixed: Major search and filtering any/all mode combination issues, especially with "only approved" mode, A-Z Filters, Featured Entries, Advanced Filters plugins.
 * Fixed: Support all documented date formats in all date field searches.
+* Major: Updated the Search Widget against the 2.0 core API.
+No more global state.
+Most filters now have a context to go along with.

 = 2.1.1 on October 26, 2018 =